mjordan/riprap/README.md

 ### The Islandora configuration

-If you are running Islandora in a CLAW Playbook Vagrant machine and Riprap on the Vagrant host machine, start the Riprap web server by running `php bin/console server:start *:8001` in the Riprap directory.
+> If you are running Islandora in a CLAW Playbook Vagrant machine and Riprap on the Vagrant host machine, start the Riprap web server by running `php bin/console server:start *:8001` in the Riprap directory.
 See the [Islandora Riprap](https://github.com/mjordan/islandora_riprap) README file for more information.

+The "islandora" configuration works like the other two sample configurations, but it queries Drupal's JSON:API for the list of resources to audit (using the descriptively named `app:riprap:plugin:fetchresourcelist:from:drupal` plugin), and it queries the REST API of the Fedora repository that Drupal uses to store files for the hashes of those files (using the `app:riprap:plugin:fetchdigest:from:fedoraapi` plugin).

+Within the Drupal user interface, the [Islandora Riprap](https://github.com/mjordan/islandora_riprap) module provides reports on whether Riprap has recorded any failed fixity check events (i.e., digest mismatches for the same resource) over time.
+It gets this information via the Riprap REST API, described in the next section.

 ## Riprap's REST API